edigonzales-dumpster/oereb2-client-gwt/README.md

 ## TODO
 - replace icon
 - remove cadastre from gui
-- remove cadastre from backend
+- remove cadastre from backend (do not forget xsd/jaxb stuff)

 ## Development